uspki/policies/certificate-policy.md

 - The CA private keys SHALL never be escrowed

 ### 6.2.4 Private key backup
+For CA Key Pairs that are either (i) used as Root CA Key Pairs or (ii) Key Pairs generated for a subordinate CA that is not the operator of the Root CA or an Affiliate of the Root CA, or (iii) Key Pairs for the operator of the Root CA or an Affiliate of the Root CA:
+- The CA private signature keys SHALL be backed up under the same multiperson control as the original signature key.
+- At least one copy of the private signature key shall be stored off-site.
+- All copies of the CA private signature key shall be accounted for and protected in the same manner as the original.
+- Backup procedures shall be included in the CA’s CPS

 See Section 5.2.2.

 ### 6.2.5 Private key archival
-Parties other than the Subordinate CA SHALL NOT archive the Subordinate CA Private Keys without authorization by the Subordinate CA.
+Parties other than the Subordinate CA SHALL NOT archive the Subordinate CA Private Keys.

 ### 6.2.6 Private key transfer into or from a cryptographic module
 If the Issuing CA generated the Private Key on behalf of the Subordinate CA, then the Issuing CA SHALL encrypt the Private Key for transport to the Subordinate CA. If the Issuing CA becomes aware that a Subordinate CA's Private Key has been communicated to an unauthorized person or an organization not affiliated with the Subordinate CA, then the Issuing CA SHALL revoke all certificates that include the Public Key corresponding to the communicated Private Key.